simgrid/simgrid/docs/source/app_s4u.rst

 abstract algorithms in the domains of Cloud, P2P, HPC, IoT, and similar settings.

-Since v3.20 (June 2018), S4U is the way to go for long-term projects.
+Since v3.33 (Spring 2023), S4U is the main interface of SimGrid for algorithms.
 It is feature complete, but may still evolve slightly in future releases.
-It can already be used to do everything that can be done in SimGrid, but you may have to adapt your code in future releases.
 When this happens, compiling your code will produce deprecation warnings for 4 releases (one year) before the removal of the old symbols.
-If you want an API that will never ever evolve in the future, you should use the :ref:`deprecated MSG API <MSG_doc>` instead.

 .. _S4U_main_concepts: